 Appointment: Summer.
 Employment expectations begin the date a staff member accepts the position offered May 16-August 13.

 1. Single Room.
 University Housing will provide a single air-conditioned room in an assigned residence hall at no cost.

 2. Hourly Pay.
 Specialists are paid $11.00 an hour.
 Weekly hours may range from 30-40 hours each week.
 Paid every other week.
 40 hours of work is possible during certain times but is not guaranteed.

 3. Meal Plan.
 No meal plan is provided as part of this position.

 The Camp & Project Specialist is a live-in, seasonal student staff member for University Housing.
 The Camp & Project Specialist is responsible for assisting in the implementation of the University Housing summer program by maintaining safe and secure hall environments, working the central Goodhue desk, preparing the residence halls, and assisting with summer projects.
 They also assist with summer camps/conferences and summer school hall by welcoming and assisting guests, helping with check-ins and check-outs, and other hall operations responsibilities.

-A. Adhere to expectations as outlined by University Housing and the Assistant Director – Residential Operations and the Assistant to the Director of University Housing.
+A. Adhere to expectations as outlined by University Housing and the Payroll and Residential Services Coordinator.

 B. Reside in provided residence hall room; sleep in designated room Sunday through Thursday and at least 2 weekends each month.